ngsikai/HW2/README.txt

 Module that contains the logic behind the Word and Query classes used in shunting_yard.py.

 shunting_yard.py
-Module that contains the logic behind the modified shunting_yard algorithm used to process the boolean queries.
+Module that contains the logic behind the modified shunting yard algorithm used to process the boolean queries.

 dictionary.txt
-Dictionary
+Text file that stores the pickled dictionary

 postings.txt
-Desc
+Text file that stores the postings lists of doc ids in binary.
+Each doc id is represented by 15 bits and then a space.

 README.txt
 Descriptions of submitted files as well as Statement of individual work.